lextudio/AvaloniaVSCode/README.md

 [Avalonia](https://github.com/AvaloniaUI/Avalonia/) is a cross-platform XAML-based UI framework providing a flexible styling system and supporting a wide range of Operating Systems such as Windows via .NET Framework and .NET Core, Linux via Xorg and macOS.

-The Avalonia for Visual Studio Code Extension contains support for Avalonia XAML support like autocomplete, previewer, etc.
+This Visual Studio Code Extension contains support for Avalonia XAML support like autocomplete, previewer, outlines, etc.

-> Fork & Maintenance Notice
+## Fork & Maintenance Notice

->
-> This repository is a fork maintained by **LeXtudio Inc.** Our goal is to actively maintain and enhance the Avalonia developer experience in Visual Studio Code by:
+This repository is a fork of the original Avalonia for VS Code extension, currently maintained by **LeXtudio Inc.** Our goal is to actively maintain and enhance the Avalonia developer experience in Visual Studio Code by:

->
-> - Keeping the extension up to date with new Avalonia releases
+- Keeping the extension up to date with new Avalonia releases
-> - Improving performance, reliability, and cross‑platform behavior
+- Improving performance, reliability, and cross‑platform behavior
-> - Adding new productivity features (outline view, smarter completion, diagnostics, etc.)
+- Adding new productivity features (outline view, smarter completion, diagnostics, etc.)
-> - Responding to community feedback and accelerating fixes
+- Responding to community feedback and accelerating fixes

->
-> Issues and feature requests are welcome—your input helps shape the roadmap.
+Issues and feature requests are welcome—your input helps shape the roadmap.

-Follow the [contribution guide](CONTRIBUTING.md) if you want to help us build the extension
+Follow the [contribution guide](CONTRIBUTING.md) if you want to help us build the extension.

 ## Getting Started